ChrisUbario/ProjectApp/README.md

 ## Project Structure

-- **web**: Web application developed in React.js for visualizing and managing sensor data.
 - **mobile**: Mobile application developed in React Native for monitoring sensor data from anywhere.
-- **esp32**: Arduino code for configuring and reading the gas sensors connected to the ESP32.

 ## Technologies Used

 - **Firebase**: For authentication and real-time data storage.
-- **React.js**: For the web interface.
 - **React Native**: For the mobile application.
-- **Arduino**: For ESP32 configuration and sensor reading.

 ## Installation and Setup